FanConnect/developer/examples/qr-code-app/readme.md

 ## QR Code App Example

-This App is a Typescript App that generates a QR Code from [https://goqr.me/api/](Go QR) which promotes a team marketing campaign, and includes sponsorship.
+This App is a Typescript App that generates a QR Code from [Go QR](https://goqr.me/api/) which promotes a team marketing campaign, and includes sponsorship.

 ![QR Code App](../../docs/assets/img/qr-code-app.png)